apache/nuttx/configs/samv71-xult/README.txt

        optimization issue (it could also be a timing issue or a need for some additional volatile qualifiers).

+       Update: I have switch toolchains and no longer see this issue.
+This is probably not a driver-related issue.

      - I- and D-Caches are enabled but the D-Cache must be enabled in write-through mode.
 This is to work around issues with the RX and TX descriptors with are 8-bytes in size.
 But the D-Cache cache line size